Reduce purging behaviors with yoga, nutrition and CBD

 Yoga for Bulimia

 I also teach yoga for bulimia (and also specific bodywork methods that release tension in the diaphragm).
-Below, I outline one of these yoga methods from my clinical textbook Rhythms of Recovery: Trauma Nature and the Body called Uddiyana Bandha.
+Below, I outline one of these yoga methods from my clinical textbook Rhythms of Recovery: Integrative Medicine for PTSD and Complex Trauma called Uddiyana Bandha.
 This exercise stimulates vagal response by simulating the movement of the diaphragm similar in purging and may be done therapeutically to provide relief from anxiety and dissociation in contrast to the dangerous of chronic purging with food.
 This exercise is reframed from the original yogic meaning to approximate similar movement that occurs during purging.
 However, the exercise is done on an empty stomach and is a reframe done in the context of therapy

 Uddiyana Bandha during the diaphragm /abdominal contraction phase (Note accentuation of rib cage)